flipsewtf/flipsewtf/README.md

 ### Hi.
 I'm Flipse 👋

-I began my journey with b2/cafelog and "online diaries" (before the term _blog_ was coined) around 1999/2000, complete with a domain, webrings, and fanlistings.
+I began my journey with b2/cafelog and "online diaries" (before the term _blog_ was properly used) around **1999/2000**, complete with a domain, webrings, and fanlistings.

-From 2012 I’ve been making Tumblr themes while attempting to wrangle their quirks and _interesting_ choices of code.
-As of late 2025 I decided that Tumblr was neither my circus nor my monkeys.
+From **2012** I made making Tumblr themes, while attempting to wrangle their _interesting_ choices of code.
+As of late 2025, I decided that Tumblr was neither my circus nor my monkeys anymore.

-Currently untangling years of - let's be honest - questionable JavaScript habits, courtesy of Tumblr.
+I'm Currently untangling years of - let's be honest - questionable JavaScript habits, courtesy of Tumblr.
 I’ve been exploring elsewhere with **Astro** and the indie web.

 ---